Godzilla (1998 film): Plot

-As a result, Nick is removed from the operation and he disowns Audrey, before being kidnapped by the mysterious Frenchman Philippe Roaché.
-Revealing himself as an agent of the French secret service, Philippe explains that he and his colleagues have been closely watching the events to cover up their country's role in the nuclear testing that created Godzilla.
-Suspecting a nest somewhere in the city, they cooperate with Nick to trace and destroy it.
-Meanwhile, Godzilla resurfaces and dives into the Hudson River to evade a second attempt by the military to kill it, where it is attacked by Navy submarines.
-After colliding with torpedoes, Godzilla sinks, believed to be dead by the authorities.
+As a result of the tape's disclosure, Nick is removed from the operation, and he ends his relationship with Audrey.
+His taxi is hijacked by the mysterious Frenchman, who identifies himself as Philippe Roaché, an agent of the French secret service.
+Philippe explains that he and his colleagues have been closely watching the events to cover up their country's role in the nuclear testing that created Godzilla.
+They suspect a nest somewhere in the city and cooperate with Nick to trace and destroy it.
+Godzilla resurfaces again and evades a second military strike.
+After diving into the Hudson River, it is attacked by Navy submarines.
+After destroying one submarine, it is shot down by torpedoes as it tries to burrow to safety; Godzilla sinks to the river bed and is believed to be dead by the authorities.

-Nick and Philippe's team, followed by Audrey and her cameraman Victor "Animal" Palotti, find the nest inside Madison Square Garden, with over 200 eggs.
-The eggs begin to hatch and the strike team are attacked by the offspring.
-Nick, Animal, Audrey and Philippe take refuge in the Garden's broadcast booth and successfully send out a live news-report to alert the military.
-A prompt response involving an airstrike is initiated as the four escape moments before the Air Force bomb the arena.
+Meanwhile, Nick and Philippe's team, followed by Audrey and her cameraman Victor "Animal" Palotti, find the nest inside Madison Square Garden.
+The eggs begin to hatch, and the offsprings attack the team as they carry the scent of fish.
+Nick, Animal, Audrey, and Philippe take refuge in the Garden's broadcast booth and successfully send a live news coverage to alert the military of the offsprings presence.
+A prompt response involving an airstrike is initiated as the four escape moments before the Air Force raptors bomb the arena.

-Audrey and Nick reconcile, before the adult Godzilla, having survived, emerges from the Garden's ruins.
-Enraged by the deaths of its brood, it takes its rage out on the four, chasing them across Manhattan.
-After a taxi chase, they manage to trap Godzilla within the cables of the Brooklyn Bridge, allowing the returning Air Force to shoot it.
-Godzilla dies from its wounds, and the remaining citizens and authorities celebrate.
-Audrey tells Caiman that she quits working for him after what he has done, before leaving with Nick.
-Philippe, taking a tape Animal was recording and promising to return it after removing certain contents, thanks Nick for his help and parts ways.
-In the ruins of Madison Square Garden, a single surviving egg hatches and the hatchling roars.
+Audrey and Nick reconcile before Godzilla emerges from the Garden's ruins, having survived the torpedo attack.
+Enraged by the deaths of its young, it chases them across the streets of Manhattan.
+The team manages to trap Godzilla within the suspension cables of the Brooklyn Bridge, allowing the returning Air Force to strike it down with missiles.
+Godzilla collapses to the ground and dies, as the remaining citizens and authorities celebrate.
+Audrey tells Caiman that she quits working for him after what he has done, before leaving with Nick and Animal.
+Philippe, taking Animal's tape and promising to return it after removing its specific contents, thanks Nick for his help, and parts ways.

+Meanwhile, in the ruins of Madison Square Garden, a single surviving egg hatches, and the hatchling roars to life.